 As well as avoiding certain foods there are some that can actually reduce bloating.
 Here are a few:

-Take a pro-biotic
+Take a pro-biotic to reduce the chances of bloating

 Taking a biotic for bloating can sometimes help.
 Restoring the balance of bacteria in your gut can help you to digest your food more efficiently.
 When your digestive system is working efficiently, it produces less gas.